 Electrical Fires and Failures

 Electrical experts from Bison Engineering bring more than twenty years’ experience to investigate all types of electrical incidents.
-Bison’s Engineers are experts in investigating residential and industrial electrical fires, electrical equipment failures, electrical-related explosions, along with various other accidents or situations.
+Bison’s electrical engineers are experts in investigating residential and industrial electrical fires, electrical equipment failures, electrical-related explosions, along with various other accidents or situations.
 Each year, electrical fires, electrical failures, and other electrical incidents are the source of hundreds of fatalities, or injury to thousands of people and result in billions of dollars in property damage.

 See also: Failure Analysis Services and Forensic Engineering